 Why are omega-3s important for your dog’s health?

 As you can see, omega-3s play a vital role in the body and also have a great therapeutic value.
-As researchers continue to study omega-3 fatty acids, I suspect the list of benefits will continue to grow.
+As researchers continue to study omega-3 fatty acids, I suspect the list of canine omega benefits will continue to grow.

-It is no surprise that without the proper amounts of omega-3s, dogs can experience a wide variety of health problems.
+It is no surprise then that without the proper amounts of omega-3s, dogs can experience a wide variety of health problems.
 Some of the most common symptoms of omega-3 deficiency are:

 - Dry, flaky skin